practicalDeveloper/JavaScript_Physics/README.md

 The project is Vanilla JavaScript, HTML based application to demonstrate physical computer models, i.e. to simulate physical experiments, processes or idealized model situations encountered in the physical tasks.
 To see demonstration simply launch main.html from downoladed project.
 To see description, read "Project_Description.doc".
-Online demo can is available at https://yuryyuhno.github.io/JavaScript_Physics/
+Online demo is available at https://yuryyuhno.github.io/JavaScript_Physics/